elastic/integrations/packages/mimecast/docs/README.md

 ### SIEM Logs

 This is the `mimecast.siem_logs` dataset.
 These logs contain information about messages that contains MTA logs (MTA = message transfer agent) – all Inbound, outbound and internal messages.
-More about these logs [here](https://integrations.mimecast.com/documentation/tutorials/understanding-siem-logs/).
+More about [these logs](https://integrations.mimecast.com/documentation/tutorials/understanding-siem-logs/).

 An example event for `siem` looks as following: